1973 Baltimore Orioles season

-The 1973 Baltimore Orioles season was a season in American baseball.
-It involved the Orioles finishing first in the American League East with a record of 97 wins and 65 losses.
+The 1973 Baltimore Orioles season was the 73rd season in Baltimore Orioles franchise history, the 20th in Baltimore, and the 20th at Memorial Stadium.
+The Orioles finished first in the American League East with a record of 97 wins and 65 losses.
 They went on to lose to the Oakland Athletics in the 1973 American League Championship Series, three games to two.

+The Orioles sustained a net operating loss of $700,000.